awslabs/amazon-kinesis-aggregators/README.md

 ## Running Aggregators

-Amazon Kinesis Aggregators ships with several deployment options which should enable you run with a minimum of operational overhead, while also accommodating advanced deployment use cases.
+Amazon Kinesis Aggregators ships with several deployment options which should enable you run with minimal operational overhead, while also accommodating advanced deployment use cases.
 You can run Kinesis Aggregators as:

-* A fully managed Elastic Beanstalk Application.
-All you must do is deploy the KinesisAggregators.war Web Archive, and provide a configuration file that is accessible via HTTP.
+* A fully managed Elastic Beanstalk Application (http://aws.amazon.com/elasticbeanstalk).
+All you must do is deploy the KinesisAggregators.war Web Archive, and provide a configuration file that is accessible via HTTP or on Amazon S3
-* A managed Java client, running through host orchestration your choosing.
-For example, you might deploy this managed Java client as part of an EC2 Fleet that uses Autoscaling.
+* A standalone Java client, running on the EC2 Instance of your choosing.
+For example, you might deploy this as part of an EC2 Fleet that uses Autoscaling, or through an Amazon OpsWorks Layer (http://aws.amazon.com/opsworks)
 * As part of an existing Kinesis Enabled Application.
-This allows an existing KCL to 'sideload' Aggregator processing, as an augmentation to an already established Kinesis application.
+This allows an existing KCL to 'sideload' Aggregator processing, as an enhancement to an already established Kinesis application.

 ### Running Aggregators with Elastic Beanstalk

 Amazon Kinesis Aggregators compiles a Web Application Archive (WAR) which allows for easy deployment on Java Application Servers such as Apache Tomcat on Amazon Elastic Beanstalk (http://aws.amazon.com/elasticbeanstalk).
 Kinesis Aggregators also includes configuration options which inform Elastic Beanstalk to scale the Application on CPU load, which is typically the bottleneck for Kinesis Applications as they scale up.
 This is the recommended deployment method for Kinesis Aggregators.

-To deploy Kinesis Aggregators as an Elastic Beanstalk Application, Create a new Elastic Beanstalk Application, and when prompted by the AWS Console, upload the KinesisAggregators.war file from your local build.
-Select an instance type that will be suitable for the type of Aggregation you are running (specifically, the higher the granularity of label items, and the more fine grained the TimeHorizon, the larger of an instance you will require).
+To deploy Kinesis Aggregators as an Elastic Beanstalk Application, Create a new Elastic Beanstalk Application using the AWS Console or CLI, and when prompted by the AWS Console, upload the AmazonKinesisAggregators.war file from your local build.
+Select an instance type that will be suitable for the type of Aggregation you are running (specifically, the higher the granularity of label items, and the more fine grained the TimeHorizon, the more network bandwidth on the instance you will require).
 Once deployed, click the URL for the Application Environment, and you will see message:

 ```OK - Kinesis Aggregators Managed Application hosted in Elastic Beanstalk Online ```